Tinubu Pardons Herbert Macaulay, Vatsa, Ogoni 9, Lawan, Five Others

 Deji Elumoye in Abuja

-President Bola Tinubu has granted a posthumous pardon to former Nigerian nationalist and co-founder of the National Council of Nigeria and the Cameroons (NCNC), Dr Herbert Macaulay and former Minister of the Federal Capital Territory (FCT), Major General Mamman Vatsa
+President Bola Tinubu has granted a posthumous pardon to former Nigerian nationalist and co-founder of National Council of Nigeria and the Cameroons (NCNC), Dr Herbert Macaulay, and former Minister of the Federal Capital Territory (FCT), Major General Mamman Vatsa.

-Vatsa, a poet, who was sentenced to death over a treason charge in 1986 was among the 17 people who received presidential pardons following the endorsement of the National Council of State, which met in Abuja on Thursday.
+Vatsa, also a poet, who was sentenced to death over a treason charge in 1986, was among the 17 people who received presidential pardon following the endorsement of the National Council of State, which met in Abuja yesterday.

-The Ogoni Nine: Ken Saro Wiwa, Saturday Dobee, Nordu Eawo, Daniel Gbooko, Paul Levera, Felix Nuate, Baribor Bera, Barinem Kiobel and John Kpuine were formally pardoned.
+According to a statement issued yesterday evening by presidential spokesperson, Bayo Onanuga, Tinubu also granted a posthumous pardon to the Ogoni Nine: Ken Saro Wiwa, Saturday Dobee, Nordu Eawo, Daniel Gbooko, Paul Levera, Felix Nuate, Baribor Bera, Barinem Kiobel and John Kpuine.
+They were sentenced to death in 1995 by the Sani Abacha military junta over what was generally believed to be trumped up murder charges, following agitations for economic and environmental justice for their native Ogoni land.

-At the same time, the President awarded national honours to the Ogoni Four- Chief Albert Badey, Chief Edward Kobani, Chief Samuel Orage, and Theophilus Orage.
+The president awarded national honours to the Ogoni Four: Chief Albert Badey, Chief Edward Kobani, Chief Samuel Orage, and Theophilus Orage.

-In exercising his constitutional power of mercy, President Tinubu granted clemency to 82 inmates and reduced the prison terms of 65 others.
-He gave a reprieve for seven inmates on the death row by commuting their sentences to life imprisonment.
+In exercising his constitutional power of mercy, Tinubu granted clemency to 82 inmates and reduced the prison terms of 65 others.
+He gave a reprieve to seven inmates on the death row by commuting their sentences to life imprisonment.

-The institutional representatives on the Committee are: the Permanent Secretary, Special Duties and Inter-Governmental Affairs; representatives of the Nigeria Police Force, Nigerian Correctional Service, National Human Rights Commission, Nigerian Supreme Council for Islamic Affairs (NSCIA), and Christian Association of Nigeria (CAN).
+The institutional representatives on the committee were Permanent Secretary, Special Duties and Inter-Governmental Affairs; representatives of the Nigeria Police, Nigerian Correctional Service, National Human Rights Commission, Nigerian Supreme Council for Islamic Affairs (NSCIA), and Christian Association of Nigeria (CAN).

 The committee’s final report was presented to the Council of State on Thursday in Abuja, as required by the constitution.

-The report noted, “A total of 175 inmates were interviewed, and 62 applications were received on behalf of 119 inmates considered by the committee, making it a total of 294.
+The report stated, “A total of 175 inmates were interviewed, and 62 applications were received on behalf of 119 inmates considered by the committee, making it a total of 294.

 “One hundred and sixty of the inmates interviewed were male, while 15 were female.
 Eighty-two inmates were recommended for clemency; two (2) for pardon; sixty-five (65) inmates for reduction of their terms of imprisonment, and seven (7) inmates on death row for commutation to life imprisonment.